co-cart/cocart-api-reference-docs/source/includes/cocart-v1/products/_products.html.md

 # Products #

 The products API allows you to view individual or a batch of products.
+Below lists the global product attributes each product returns.
+Certain product types will provide additional attributes so it's important that when developing, you check that those product attributes exist before using them.

 ## Product attributes ##